kognise/among-js/packages/data/README.md

-# Among JS | Data
+# Data | Among JS

-Among JS game data.

-Please, for the love of God, don't use this yet.
+Among Us constants, enums, types, static game data, and more.
+This is part of Among JS, a simple and flexible library for interacting with the Among Us protocol.